 — Cory Mitchell, CMT (@corymitc) January 19, 2022

-By setting my y-axis the average daily movement, immediately upon logging in, I can instantly see if a day is more or less volatile than usual.
-My y-axis never drops below the current average, but I will expand it if needed to be able to see the whole day’s price action.
+By setting my y-axis to the average daily movement, immediately upon logging in, I can instantly see if a day is more or less volatile than usual.
+My y-axis doesn’t drop below the current average, but I will expand it if needed to be able to see the whole day’s price action.
 For example, if the price has moved 100 pips today, I will expand my y-axis so I can see the highs and lows on my chart, even if the average (and thus my scale) is 75 pips.
+Even then, I will usually keep the scale at what I am used to seeing.

 Each day presents different opportunities.
 Knowing what the average volatility is, and then having my y-axis set to that, helps me instantly see if I should be day trading cautiously (defensive until movement comes in) or if I can trade more aggressively to capitalize on the movement.
 A simple trick, but I find it helps.